 The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

-This Practice Note explains the scope and purpose of the Sentencing Code which was created by the Sentencing Act 2020 and which, from 1 December 2020, provides the single consolidated law on sentencing criminal offences in the courts in England and Wales.
+This Practice Note explains the scope and purpose of the Sentencing Code which was created by the Sentencing Act 2020 and which, since 1 December 2020, provides the single consolidated law on sentencing criminal offences in the courts in England and Wales.

 The Sentencing Code is the name given to Parts 2 to 13 of the Sentencing Act 2020 (SA 2020) which together comprise the consolidated rules of procedure for the sentencing of criminal offences by the criminal courts in England and Wales.
 It replaces the huge volume of pre-existing legislation which provided the procedural requirements to be followed by magistrates’ courts, Crown Courts and the Court of Appeal Criminal Division and will be the sole reference point for the rules to be followed when sentencing convicted offenders.